Arctic Space Centre brings remote sensing data and services in every day and for every use.

 Arctic Space Centre utilises Earth Observation satellites

-The Arctic Space Centre of the Finnish Meteorological Institute (FMI-ASC) is Finland's primary infrastructure for the utilisation, calibration and validation of data by Earth Observation (EO) satellites.
+The Arctic Space Centre of the Finnish Meteorological Institute (FMI-ARC) is Finland's primary infrastructure for the utilisation, calibration and validation of data by Earth Observation (EO) satellites.
 This includes direct data reception from polar orbiting EO satellites, processing and archiving of satellite data products, and the housing of the satellite instrument's ground-based reference systems.

 Operational units of FMI apply Arctic Space Centre's data and products for supporting sea ice navigation in the Baltic, air control e.g. in cases of volcanic eruptions, flood monitoring in spring time, and space weather services during solar storms.